Vanguard (film): Critical response

 Edmund Lee for the South China Morning Post rated Vanguard one and a half out of five, stating the film is "equipped with a cheesy Z-grade plot, forgettable villains, and some jaw-droppingly clunky lines of dialogue", being an "unashamedly old-fashioned Chan vehicle which makes one ponder why he's still going at it."
-Simon Abrams of RogerEbert.com gave the film two out of four stars, writing that though there were some moments of "joyful spectacle" like a water rafting chase involving a jeep, "The movie's off-putting and constantly foregrounded political agenda wouldn't be so unpleasant if the action scenes were more plentiful and/or thrilling. [...]
+Simon Abrams of RogerEbert.com gave the film two out of four stars, writing that though there were some moments of "joyful spectacle" like a water rafting chase involving a WaterCar Panther, "The movie's off-putting and constantly foregrounded political agenda wouldn't be so unpleasant if the action scenes were more plentiful and/or thrilling. [...]
 Chan's latest star vehicle didn't need to be anything more than a good work of propaganda, but it's not even compelling on those terms."

 Box office

 Vanguard grossed 246 million yuan (~US$37 million) in its first two weeks in Chinese cinemas.
 It performed the worst out of all the other local blockbusters during the national Golden Week holiday.

 In the film's U.S. debut, it grossed $400,000 from 1,375 theaters in 178 cities.